-http://zoo.cs.yale.edu/classes/cs467/2013s/index.html.
+http://zoo.cs.yale.edu/classes/cs467/2013f/index.html.
 You should bookmark it in your browser and visit it often.
 It will grow as the term progresses and will contain announcements, handouts, lecture notes, revisions to homework assignments, programming hints, and links to documents in the course directory and elsewhere on the web.
 Access to this and other Yale web sites may be restricted to machines on the Yale network.
-If you find it is, you will need to configure your browser to use the Yale proxy server, or set up your machine to use a Yale VPN connection.
+If you find it is, you will need to set up your machine to use a Yale VPN connection.